Psicosis II: Independent circuit (2009–2010)

-In the summer of 2009 both Psicosis II and Histeria left AAA, citing their dissatisfaction with the lack of bookings and thus lack of pay.
-They began wrestling on the independent circuit still using the names Psicosis and Histeria, although they later modified their names to "Psicosis Extreme" and "Histeria Extreme" when AAA started making threats about legal sanctions.
-The pair worked for a number of promotions including International Wrestling Revolution Group (IWRG) and were regulars for the Perros del Mal wrestling promotion.
+In the summer of 2009, Psicosis II and Histeria both left AAA, citing their dissatisfaction with the lack of bookings and pay.
+They began wrestling on the independent circuit under their given names, which were later modified to "Psicosis Extreme" and "Histeria Extreme" due to legal threats from AAA.
+The pair were regulars for the Perros del Mal wrestling promotion and also worked for International Wrestling Revolution Group (IWRG).